 - Successful students start asking around now.
 They let their friends, families, colleagues, workmates, etc. know that they are looking for an internship and would welcome input, ideas, and suggestions.
 You never know who can help you make connections.
 It is important to start the conversation now, at least one year in advance.

-- The semester before your internship begins, we will schedule an in-person meeting on campus.
+- One year before your internship begins, we will schedule an in-person meeting on campus.
 This meeting will help map out deadlines, and requirements.
 PLAN TO ATTEND.
 Remember, it is your responsibility to understand the expectations of finding and setting up a final semester internship and we want to help you.
 Meeting will be announced through various communication tools and will take place early in the semester.

 ONE SEMESTER BEFORE INTERNSHIP BEGINS